sjforman/sjforman.github.io/content/posts/llms-truthy-for-health-claims.md

 *"Please give me a single word answer.
 Your options are: 'Yes', 'No', and 'Unclear,' nothing else.
 [QUESTION]"*

+TODOCLAUDE don't we need to have a sentence here to briefly interpret the results, as we do for the other parallel sections?

 <style>
 .post-content table:not(:first-of-type) td,
 .post-content table:not(:first-of-type) th {